 Choose responsible brands

 There are many brands out there that choose to take responsibility for their impact on the environment.
-From carefully considering materials, packaging and manufacturing processes to combating their own carbon emissions by planting rainforests.
-If we choose to purchase from companies doing the right thing, other brands will follow suit.
+From carefully considering materials, packaging and manufacturing processes to combating their own carbon emissions.
+ENJO's International head office has been carbon neutral since 2015 and runs entirely from green energy, if we choose to purchase from companies doing the right thing, other brands will follow suit.